Health Alert – U.S. Embassy Cotonou, Benin

 To date, the Embassy has not heard of travelers successfully receiving reimbursement for unused QR codes; please keep this in mind if you purchase a QR code for an arrival test as a back-up.
 You risk not being reimbursed.

 Actions to Take:

-- Visit our Embassy webpage on COVID-19 for information on conditions in Benin.
+- Visit the U.S. Embassy Benin webpage on COVID-19 for information on conditions in Benin.